magmo/apps/packages/wallet/notes/indirect_funding_proposal.md

 ```
 Note: like before, the info in the `indirectFunding` record can be used to find the corresponding `directFunding`.

-The `directFunding` state tracks the direct funding state machine that we're already used to.
+The `directFunding` state tracks the direct funding state machine as found currently in the codebase.

 The interaction proceeds as follows:
 ```mermaid